Updated July 17, 2023

-Introduction of Retail Investors
+Introduction to Retail Investors

-A retail investor is an individual investor who buys and sells securities, mutual funds or exchange-traded funds for his personal account.
+A retail investor is an individual investor who buys and sells securities, mutual funds, or exchange-traded funds for his personal account.
 They trade in small quantities as part of their investment plan.

 Role of Retail Investors

 Retail investors and institutional investors play an important role in the capital market.
 They have put their savings in the capital market and built the country’s economy.
 Investors are the pillar of any securities market and the key players in the financial system.
 Retail Investors largely invest for long-term growth and benefits, whereas institutional investors work on the short-term gains that can be generated.
 If the interest of the retail investors is protected, the corporate and government will be guaranteed long-term finances for building up the economy.